From Dark Corner to DOT-COM:

 making nomadic tribes in Central Asia look positively like homebodies.
 Yet,

-Internet’s technology is available to connect us with our home counties,
+Internet’s technology is available to connect us with our home counties, almost

-that technology available for the nomads among us will increase because it is
+technology available for the nomads among us will increase because it is

 unlikely that the demands for our mobility will decrease.